folke/lazy.nvim/README.md

   git = {
     -- defaults for the `Lazy log` command
     -- log = { "-10" }, -- show the last 10 commits
-    log = { "--since=3 days ago" }, -- show commits from the last 3 days
+    log = { "-8" }, -- show commits from the last 3 days
     timeout = 120, -- kill processes that take more than 2 minutes
     url_format = "https://github.com/%s.git",
     -- lazy.nvim requires git >=2.19.0.
 If you really want to use lazy with an older version,